The United States is founded on exclusive voting power

 Bob Johnson Buys NBA Expansion Team in Charlotte

-The National Basketball Association awarded its expansion franchise in Charlotte to Robert L. Johnson, the founder of Black Entertainment Television, making him the first African-American to become the principal owner of a major league sports team.
+The NBA awards its expansion franchise in Charlotte to Robert L. Johnson, the founder of Black Entertainment Television, making him the first African American to become the principal owner of a major league sports team.

 Commissioner Paul Tagliabue and the NFL work with developers to reopen the New Orleans Superdome in record time–a year after Hurricane Katrina